ThoughtWorksStudios/bobcat/README.md

 3. Start the Docker container:

-        make development

-4. Inside the container, build the project:

-        make
+        make docker

-5. Run a sample input file to see it in action:

-        datagen example.lang > my_data.json

-6. Develop and contribute!
+Note: if you prefer local development over a docker container, try 'make local'.
+And see 'make list' for all commands.

 ### Input file format